 - No Warranty: Most warranties will not be valid after a transfer of ownership, so if not, be sure to consider purchasing your own from a third-party provider.

-Whether you choose to buy new or used, make sure you’re choosing a boat that’s right for you at the moment.
-Try not to get caught up with spending beyond your means, and don’t expect that you’ll be able to afford something later on down the line.
+Whether you’ll be buying a boat new or used, make sure you’re choosing a vessel that’s right for you at that moment.
+Try not to get caught up with spending beyond your means, and don’t assume that you’ll be able to afford something later on down the line and finance it now.
 Similarly, if you plan to make boating a part of your life in the long term, make sure you get something that can withstand the test of time while still covering all your needs.

 The Vessels Primary Purpose